cmharlow/lc-reconcile/README.md

 ###id.loc.gov/authorities/label/QUERY

-Content negotiation built into id.loc.gov means that this URL pattern, when QUERY exactly matches either a preferred label/heading or an alternate label/heading/cross-reference, will return the id.loc.gov record for the preferred label.
-If QUERY does not exactly match either a preferred label or an alternate label, it returns the id.loc.gov record for that entity's authority.
+Content negotiation built into id.loc.gov means that this URL pattern, when QUERY exactly matches either a preferred label/heading or an alternate label/heading/cross-reference, will return the id.loc.gov authority record for the entity.
+If QUERY does not exactly match either a preferred label or an alternate label, it returns a 404 No match found page.

 The default response is the HTML id.loc.gov record, though you can also receive RDF/XML, Json-LD, and possibly other formats in response.
 This service uses the RDF/XML response.